WaveEngine/EvergineDocs/manual/graphics/materials/material_decorators.md

 }
 ```

-After this change, if you reload the project in the Evergine Studio, the Material Editor shows its color property as:
+After this change, if you reload the project in Evergine Studio, the Material Editor will show its color property as follows:
 ![Custom Material Decorator](images/customMaterialDecorator.jpg)